 Here are a few ways you can use online marketing to rent out more properties:

-- Build a website and use it to market your properties.
-You can use a content management system like WordPress to create a landlord website with all of your property listings.
+- Build a website and use it for marketing your properties- You can use a content management system like WordPress to create a landlord website with all of your property listings.
 Be sure to place a contact form on your site so interested potential tenants can easily reach you.

 Any self-employed person can benefit from a good project management system, and that especially applies to landlords.
 After all, landlords must schedule and keep track of many events, including property showings, tenant meetings, and maintenance appointments.